yaydede/toolbox/docs/11-CART.md

 Where $p_L$, $p_R$ are the proportion of observations in $\mathcal{N}_L$ and $\mathcal{N}_R$.

-Remember, we are trying to find the rule that gives us the best cutoff point.
+Remember, we are trying to find the rule that gives us the best cutoff point (split).
 Now we can write the rule:

 $$
 \Delta=G(\mathcal{N})-G\left(\mathcal{N}_{L}, \mathcal{N}_{R}\right)>\epsilon
 $$

 When the impurity is reduced substantially, the difference will be some positive number ($\epsilon$).
-Hence, we find the cutoff point on a single variable that minimizes the impurity.
+Hence, we find the cutoff point on a single variable that minimizes the impurity (maximizes $\Delta$).

 Let's use a dataset^[[freakonometrics](https://freakonometrics.hypotheses.org/52776) [@Charpentier_scratch]], which reports about heart attacks and fatality (our binary variable).